UW School of Medicine Program Objectives

 Governance website to find School of Medicine committee bylaws, membership, and meeting minutes.

 The awarding of the Doctor of Medicine degree is contingent upon satisfactory completion of all curricular requirements and academic and professional conduct requirements.

 Curricular Requirements by Academic Year

 Concurrent Degree Options

-Concurrent degree programs, leading to the MD and MHA/MPH/MS, are available at the University of Washington.
+Concurrent degree programs, leading to the MD and MPH, and OMS/MD are available at the University of Washington.
 More information can be found at

 concurrent degree programs.